KNUV

-KNUV (1190 kHz) is a commercial AM radio station licensed to Tolleson, Arizona, and serving the Phoenix metropolitan area.
-It is owned by Denver-based Amigo Multimedia, Inc. The station has a Spanish-language radio format using brokered programming where hosts pay for their time on the station.
+KNUV (1190 kHz) is a commercial radio station licensed to Tolleson, Arizona, and serving the Phoenix metropolitan area.
+It is owned by Laura Aispuro Madrid, through licensee La Promize Company LLC.
+The station has a Spanish radio format using brokered programming where hosts pay for their time on the station.
 Most programs are talk-based, with some music shows.

 By day, KNUV broadcasts at 5,000 watts.
 But 1190 AM is a clear channel frequency.
 So KNUV must reduce power at night to 250 watts to avoid interfering with other stations.
 It uses a directional antenna with a three-tower array at all times.
 The transmitter is on South 95th Avenue at West Jefferson Street in Tolleson.
-Programming is also heard on 250 watt FM translator K298CK at 107.5 MHz in Phoenix.

 History

 The station signed on the air on January 23, 1961.
 It was originally owned by E. O. Smith and used the call sign KZON.
 It switched to a Regional Mexican format, becoming KRDS in 1963.
 The station operated as "Cards Country" with a country music format prior to adopting a talk radio format in the early 1970s.
 It changed to a Christian Radio format in 1975, featuring religious talk and music.

 It was simulcast on KRDS-FM 105.3 Wickenburg in the 1990s.
 That station is now KHOV-FM.

-In 1997, the station changed call letters to KMYL.
+In 1997, the station changed its call sign to KMYL.
 KMYL aired the "Music of Your Life" adult standards format, and later changed to "NBC 1190", as a variety talk station (later an infomercial and brokered talk station) which ran NBC Radio News at the top of the hour.